 The Receiver continues to maintain oversight and control of the Receivership Entities' funds.
-Through November 30, 2024, PSW issued Receiver's Certificates in the amount of \$2,595,156.
+Through February 28, 2025, PSW issued Receiver's Certificates in the amount of

+\$2,595,156.
 Of those Receiver's Certificates issued, only \$1,069,970 comprised cash used to fund the Receivership.
 See Exhibit 3.

-The Receiver has identified and filed claims against certain Receiver's Certificate holders and intends to request permission from this Court to offset its claims against the those Receiver's Certificate holders.
+The Receiver has identified and filed claims against certain Receiver's Certificate holders and intends to request permission from this Court to offset its claims against those Receiver's Certificate holders.

-The following is a summary of cash balances in Receivership bank accounts as of November 30, 2024:
+The following is a summary of cash balances in Receivership bank accounts as of February 28, 2024:

-Accounts DRAFT
+Accounts

-CNB \$ 593,307
+CNB \$ 574,646

-JPM 49,785
+JPM 44,150

-Guaranty Bank -

-Misc.
-Banks 2,317
+Misc Banks 2,317

-Total \$ 645,409
+\$ 621,113

-Cash Restrictions

-Cash Restricted by Fixed

-Maintenance (311,598)
+Fixed Maintenance

-Total \$ 333,811
+Restricted Balances \$ (309,847)

+Net Cash Available \$ 311,267

-Exhibit 2 includes a detailed cash activity through November 30, 2024.
+Exhibit 2 includes a detailed cash activity analysis through February 28, 2025, and is summarized above.
 The Receiver continues to closely monitor cash and cash flow projections to maximize returns to Stakeholders.